zaxway/Coll-Automator/README.md

 ## Project Description:

-Will automate colls for you like this
+Will automate colls for you, so you do not have to type up the inputs.

 ## Running the Application